-This hike begins in the open sandstone area and then soon directs you towards a closed off sandstone canyon.
+This hike begins in the open sandstone area and then soon directs you towards a closed-off sandstone canyon.

-If you have any concern about navigating this trail click here.
+If you have any concerns about navigating this trail click here.
 You’ll know that you’ve reached the end of the trail when you reach a pit/tank which is seasonally filled up with water (making it look like a small pond).

 You will find this trailhead right next to the Calico Tank Trail.

 This is a great 8km (round-trip) trail for anyone looking for a tough trail to traverse (this trail isn’t recommended for children).
 You’ll be ascending the trail about 830m to the summit, about 1834m above sea level.
 Up here you will have a fantastic panoramic view of the entire canyon.
-If you have any concern about navigating this trail click here.
+If you have any concerns about navigating this trail click here.